The fields of Marine Chemistry and Geochemistry explore chemical and geochemical processes in the oceans, the solid earth, and the atmosphere.

 - Atmospheric trace gas chemistry

-- Paleoatmospheric composition recorded in polar ice cores, corals and sediments
+- The ocean's and earth's geochemical history recorded in polar ice cores, corals and sediments

-- Chemistry of lakes and other freshwater systems
+- The chemistry of lakes and other freshwater systems

 Studies are typically interdisciplinary and involve integration of chemical concepts with information about the physical, biological, or geological processes that influence natural systems.
 Students in the Marine Chemistry and Geochemistry curricular group are encouraged to explore these links.